 The City of Los Angeles General Plan Safety Element identifies various policies and programs for addressing and mitigating risks from hazardous materials and hazardous wastes.
-Potential new development within the CPAs would generate hazardous waste used by commercial and industrial uses.
-Accordingly, the following goals, objectives and policies would apply to future development occurring under the proposed plans:
+Potential new development within the CPA could generate hazardous waste used by commercial and industrial uses.
+Accordingly, the following goals, objectives, and policies would apply to future development occurring under the proposed plan: